-If the SRP-SRN voltage decreases below 5 mV (the charger is also forced into nonsynchronous mode when the average SRP-SRN voltage is lower than 1.25 mV), the low-side FET is turned off for the remainder of the switching cycle to prevent negative inductor current.
+If the SRP-SRN voltage decreases below 5 mV (the charger is also forced into non-synchronous mode when the average SRP-SRN voltage is lower than 1.25 mV), the low-side FET is turned off for the remainder of the switching cycle to prevent negative inductor current.

 As a result, all the freewheeling current goes through the body diode of the bottom-side MOSFET.
-The maximum charging current in nonsynchronous mode can be up to 0.9 A (0.5 A typical) for a $10-m\Omega$ charging-current-sensing resistor, considering IC tolerance.
-Choose the bottom-side MOSFET with either an internal Schottky or body diode capable of carrying the maximum nonsynchronous mode charging current.
+The maximum charging current in non-synchronous mode can be up to 0.9 A (0.5 A typ.) for a 10-m $\Omega$ charging-current sensing resistor, considering IC tolerance.
+Choose the bottom-side MOSFET with either an internal Schottky or body diode capable of carrying the maximum non-synchronous mode charging current.

-MOSFET gate-driver power loss contributes to the dominant losses in the controller IC when the buck converter is switching.
-Choosing a MOSFET with a small $Q{a total}$ reduces the IC power loss to avoid thermal shutdown.
+MOSFET gate driver power loss contributes to the dominant losses on the controller IC when the buck converter is switching.
+Choosing a MOSFET with a small $Q{q total}$ reduces the IC power loss to avoid thermal shutdown.

-$P{ICLoss_driver} = V{IN} \cdot Q{g_total} \cdot f_s$
+$P{ICLoss driver} = V{IN} \cdot Q{q total} \cdot f{s}$